1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-General Grants is a grant from the Cogswell Benevolent Trust that funds a wide range of charitable projects serving communities primarily within New Hampshire.
-The trust supports 501(c)(3) nonprofit organizations and public agencies pursuing one-time or project-based work rather than ongoing operating expenses or endowments.
+General Grants is sponsored by Cogswell Benevolent Trust.
+Funds a wide range of charitable projects serving communities primarily within New Hampshire.

 Get alerted about grants like this